zedgge/Algorithmic-Trader/README.md

 ---

-> *“Markets are algorithms written by human emotion.
+> *“Markets are not random — they are structured chaos.
-Understanding them means teaching a machine to see both logic and chaos — simultaneously.”*
-— *[Your Name]*
+> The goal isn’t to predict perfectly, but to measure uncertainty better than others.”*